French style is not about having more; it’s about choosing pieces that work hard.

 6. Knit Cardigan

-A knit cardigan is a classic wardrobe staple that can be mixed and matched with other foundational pieces to transform an ordinary outfit into something simple, yet sophisticated.
-Try pairing one over a silk camisole and couple it with a pair of black trousers and white sneakers for an effortlessly easy weekend look.
-You can also layer a chunky knit cardigan over a t-shirt and jeans with a pair of loafers for a classic look.
+Try wearing one over a silk camisole and couple it with a pair of black trousers and white sneakers for an effortlessly easy city travel look.
+You can also layer a chunky knit cardigan over a t-shirt and jeans with a pair of loafers for a more classic feel.
 For a more refined outfit, choose a finer-knit cardigan, as it delivers a more delicate look.

 7. Structured Jacket